stmunees/emotion-detection/README.md

 pip install -r requirements.txt
 ```

-- Install the FreeMono Bold font for text-overlay.
+- Install the *FreeMonoBold* font for text-overlay.

 - Run the file,
 ```